Live Beta

 All Twenty Harmonies: Capacity States at Every Intersection

-Each of the twenty Harmonies operates in three Capacity states — Under, Centered, and Over — producing distinct experiences at every grid position.
+Each of the twenty harmonies operates in three Capacity states — Under, Centered, and Over — producing distinct experiences at every grid position.
 The tables below walk through each row of the grid.

 Open Row — The Gate of Receiving